KDE/digikam-doc/image_editor/enhancement_tools.rst

             The Image Editor G'MIC-Qt Tool Running the Stereoscopic-3D/Stereo-Image Filter

-    - **Testing**: this filters collection group all tools under development.
-Take care: this filters can be unstable and give weird effects.
+    - **Testing**: this filter collection groups all tools under development.
+Take care: these filters can be unstable and give weird effects.

-    - **Various**: this filters collection group all tools which cannot be categorized in others collections.
-A G"MIC code editor can be found to create and test new filters.
+    - **Various**: this filters collection groups tools which cannot be categorized in others collections.
+A G'MIC code editor can be found to create and test new filters.

         .. figure:: images/editor_gmicqt_various_custom_code.webp
             :alt: